 Prior to joining Mansfield University, President Patterson served as an executive in the U.S. Department of Education’s Office of Federal Student Aid (FSA), responsible for the development and execution of outreach and engagement efforts with higher education executives across the country and abroad.
 He also led federal programs focused on the identification of early indicators and development of risk management strategies that address financial stress among colleges and universities.
 FSA is the largest provider of student financial aid in the nation, providing more than $120 billion in federal grants, loans, and work-study funds each year to more than 13 million students attending nearly 6000 colleges and career schools, and manages an outstanding federal student loan portfolio valued at over $1.5 trillion.

 President Patterson began his career in higher education at Baylor University.
 He held dual roles as both an instructor in the Honors College and within central administration.
-At Baylor, he served a direct role in supporting student and faculty in their research and scholarly pursuits and building the foundation for Baylor’s current aspirations of being recognized as an unambiguously Christian R1 research university.
+At Baylor, he served a direct role in supporting students and faculty in their research and scholarly pursuits and building the foundation for Baylor’s current aspirations of being recognized as an R1 research university.

 President Patterson earned his Bachelor of Science degree in biochemistry from Mississippi State University and his Ph.D. in biomedical sciences from the University of Texas, Southwestern Medical Center in Dallas.

 He is married to Colleen Patterson and they have one son, Aidan.